htried/wiki-diff-privacy/README.md

 3) `go run clean_db.go` — removes old dbs and synthetic data, which can take up a lot of space
 4) `go run server.go` — runs the server.
 Should be accessible at 127.0.0.1:8000 in a browser.

+Information for how to deploy this site on Cloud VPS is available at `config/README.md`.

 ## License
 The source code for this interface is released under the [MIT license](https://github.com/geohci/wiki-diff-privacy/blob/main/LICENSE).